 How to Insert a Static Timestamp in Google Sheets

-From my perspective, we can insert three types of timestamps or datetime into Google Sheets according to their behavior: dynamic, static, and conditional static.
+From my perspective, we can insert three types of timestamps (or datetimes) into Google Sheets based on their behavior: dynamic, static, and conditional static.

 Dynamic:

-The auto-updating (dynamic) timestamp updates every time you edit your Sheet or when you close and reopen the Sheet.
-We use the built-in NOW function for this.
+The auto-updating (dynamic) timestamp refreshes every time you edit your Sheet or when you reopen it.
+We use the built-in NOW() function for this.

 Static:

-The static datetime does not refresh or update when you modify your sheet.
-We use a shortcut for this.
+The static datetime does not refresh or update when you modify your Sheet.
+We use a simple shortcut to insert it manually.

 Conditional Static:

-The remaining is inserting a static conditional timestamp in Google Sheets.
+The third type is inserting a static conditional timestamp in Google Sheets.

-In this third type, we use a Lambda formula to automatically insert a static datetime in one cell when we enter a value in one another cell.
+In this method, we use an Apps Script to automatically insert a static datetime in one cell when we enter a value in another cell.

 Dynamic Datetime and the NOW Function